CogComp/EDL-English-Demo-Frontend/README.md

-# EDL-Multilanguage-Demo
+# EDL-English-Demo
-EDL Multilanguage Demo
+This repository saves the code for the EDL-English Demo Frontend.